angeli-amascual/angeli-amascual.github.io/essays/FinalProject.md

 4. User logs in, user goes to the popular events page, goes to event page, goes to invite page.

 ### Beyond the basics
--Login using UH CAS
+- Login using UH CAS
--Connection to Google Calendar
+- Connection to Google Calendar
--Social media connections (on profile page?)
+- Social media connections (on profile page?)
--Review old events.
+- Review old events.